spinningideas/client-store/README.md

 ## Node.js

-In Node.js environments, the library provides a compatible in-memory storage implementation by default via global.clientStoreMemoryStorage, or you can use a third-party storage implementation like `sessionstorage-for-nodejs`.
+In Node.js environments, the library provides a compatible in-memory storage implementation by default via global.clientStoreMemoryStorage, or you can use a npm storage implementation like `node-localstorage `.

 # Usage / Examples